 Alocasia are best situated in a bright location that boasts overhead lighting, but if you can't provide this, within two metres of a window will still do the job.
-Those situated in a shady location, dust the leaves from time to time to improve light-capturing efficiency.
-Never allow it to sit in strong sunlight for extended periods, as too much light will result in a pale, washed out appearance with possible brown patches forming on the leaves.
+Those situated in a shady location must have their leaves rinsed from time to time to improve the light-capturing efficiency.
+Never allow it to sit in strong sunlight for extended periods, as too much light will result in a pale, washed-out appearance with possible brown patches forming on the leaves.

-Twice a month in the growing period and monthly in winter to replicate its dormancy period.
-Either use houseplant feed or a general plant fertiliser at half strength.
-Never apply 'ready to pour' feed without a quick drink of water beforehand, due to the heightened risk of chemical root burn.
+Twice a month in the growing period, and monthly during the autumn and winter to replicate its dormancy period.
+Either use a 'houseplant' labelled fertiliser, or a general plant feed at half strength.
+Never apply an RTU (Ready to Use) product without a quick drink of water beforehand, due to the heightened risk of chemical root burn.
 Regular supplements are essential for reliable growth during the spring and summer months, as stunted growth could be a cause of irregular feeds.

-Regular irrigations are key.
-Periods of droughts will quickly slip the Alocasia back into its dormancy period, causing stunted growth and a bewildered plant owner.
-If it hasn't repotted in a while, there may be too many roots and not enough soil to retain moisture, thus leaving the soil to dry out quicker.
+Regular waters and fertilisations are essential.
+Periods of droughts will quickly slip the Alocasia back into its dormancy period, thus causing stunted growth and a bewildered plant owner.
+If it hasn't repotted in a while, there may be too many roots and not enough soil to retain moisture, thus leaving the compost to dry out quicker.
 Click on this link to learn more about a transplant.

-Yellowing lower leaves (closest to soil) are a clear sign of over-watering, usually caused by too little light.
+The rapid yellowing of older leaves and a wobbly plant are a clear sign of over-watering, usually caused by too little light.
 Although Alocasia can do well in darker locations, the frequency of irrigations must be reduced to counteract the chance of root rot.
 People don't realise that a plant's root system needs access to oxygen too; when soil is watered, the air will travel upwards and out of the potting mix.
 A lack of accessible oxygen for the roots will cause them to subsequently breakdown over the oncoming days.
 Click on this link to learn more about root rot and how to address it, and always feel the pot's weight for confirmation (heaviness = good soil moisture, & vice versa).

-Dust the leaves regularly.
+Clean the leaves regularly.
 Although this isn't too much of an issue, a build-up of dust particles can clog up the plant's pores, causing lowered light capturing-efficiency.
-Wipe the topsides of the leaves down once a month to keep levels down and improve growing conditions.
+Rinse the topsides of the leaves down once a month to keep levels down and improve growing conditions.

 There are several species of Leaf-Spot Disease, (Graphiola, Botrytis, Anthracnose & Cercospora) and all of them operate in the same way.
 Fungi spores will land on the leaf's surface and will slowly develop along with the plant.
 Unfortunately, as there aren't any products that'll address the issue head-on, you can only remove the affected areas and regularly wash the leaves to limit the spread.
-In some cases, however, the small yellow spots are caused by inconsistent soil moisture, and is not the direct product of a disease.
-Think about your own cultivation habits and make a decision of what to do.
-If you're still unsure afterwards, don't hesitate to send us an email or direct message via our Instagram page for our expert advice!
+In some cases, however, the small yellow spots are caused by inconsistent soil moisture and is not the direct product of a disease.
+Think about your own cultivation habits and make a decision on what to do.

-Other Yellowing leaves - it's difficult to accurately pinpoint why this is happening as it could be due to many different reasons.
+Other yellowing leaves - it isn't easy to accurately pinpoint why this is happening as it could be due to many different reasons.
 If the lower leaves are yellowing in quick concession, it could be over-watering.
-Do not allow the soil to become soil or waterlogged; failure to do so will cause root rot and possible death.
+Do not allow the soil to become soggy or waterlogged; failure to do so will cause root rot and possible death.
 For severe cases, take the plant out of rot pot to examine for root rot - a transplant may have to be performed.
 The second reason why its leaves are yellowing could be due to either too much sunlight or not enough water.
-As mentioned above, under-watering can cause an African Mask Plant to slip into its dormancy period, but persistent droughts with direct sunlight will cause further damage in the likes of yellowing leaves, stunted growth and wilting.
+As mentioned above, under-watering can cause an African Mask Plant to slip into its dormancy period.
+Still, persistent droughts with direct sunlight will cause further damage in the likes of yellowing leaves, stunted growth and wilting.

 Unfortunately, it doesn't entirely end there, either!
 Some botanists still argue that the two are different species, as the latter sports slightly bigger leaves.
 As well as this, the original name of the A. sanderiana could be called an A. watsoniana, a name that is now considered a synonym and not an individual hybrid.
 Because of all this intertwined commotion of different names and scientific taxonomy, it's become a tricky situation to resolve fully.
 Who knows what's actually happened over the 130 years, but one thing for sure, you wouldn't imagine horticulture being this controversial!